-Q3, Unit 6: Periodic Table
+Q2, Unit 6: Periodic Table

-Primary resource: Pearson Chemistry Chapter 6 Focus Questions:
+Primary resource: Pearson Chemistry Chapter 6

-- What information does the Periodic Table provide? - How is the modern Periodic Table organized? - What are the three broad classes of elements? - What is a group on the periodic table?
-What is a period? - What are the names of important groups of elements? - What are some patterns we can observe on the periodic table?
+- What information does the Periodic Table provide?
+How is the modern Periodic Table organized? - What are the three broad classes of elements? - What is a group on the periodic table?
+What is a period? - What are the names of important groups of elements? - How do the electron configurations of elements relate to their locations in the periodic table? - What are some trends we can observe on the periodic table?

-- Explain the organization of the modern Periodic Table.
-Define: group, period, valence electrons. - Use the American and International numbers for referring to groups. - Identify an element's name, symbol, atomic number, atomic mass, number of electrons in each energy level from the periodic table. - Compare and contrast each class of elements: metals, nonmetals, metalloids. - Identify the number of valence electrons in each representative group (groups 1-2, 13-18). - Identify the alkali metals, alkaline earth metals, halogens, noble gasses, transition metals, and inner transition metals on the periodic table. - Explain where the metals, nonmetals, and metalloids are on the periodic table. - Explain what ions are and how they form. - Differentiate cations from anions. - Understand the trends of atomic size and electronegativity. - Predict the charge of an ion based on the location of the element in the periodic table.
+- Define: group, period, valence electrons. - Use the American and International numbers for referring to groups. - Identify an element's name, symbol, atomic number, atomic mass, and number of electrons in each energy level from the periodic table. - Summarize the properties of metals, nonmetals, and metalloids. - Identify the number of valence electrons in each representative group (groups 1-2, 13-18). - Identify the alkali metals, alkaline earth metals, halogens, noble gasses, transition metals, and inner transition metals on the periodic table. - Explain where the metals, nonmetals, and metalloids are on the periodic table.

+- Explain what ions are and how they form.

+- Differentiate cations from anions.

+- Understand the periodic trends of atomic size, ionic size, electronegativity, and ionization energy.